A geometric and generating function approach to plethysm: Introduction

-and show that $A_\mu(z,q)$ is a rational function (see Corollary~\ref{cor.A rational}).
-This implies, in particular, that $\SL_2$-plethysm coefficients satisfy linear recurrences.
-Furthermore, we provide a geometric algorithm to compute $A_\mu(z,q)$ in terms of $q$-Ehrhart theory~\cite{Chapoton,BK-Chapoton} (see Theorem~\ref{theorem.A QEhr}).
-A key step in the algorithm is a geometric version of MacMahon's combinatory analysis~\cite{MacMahon} found in \cite{BZ-Omega}.
+We refer to the coefficients $a_{\mu[h]}^{[k]}$ as \emph{$\SL_2$-plethysm coefficients} due to their connection with characters of $\SL_2$.

-We then study and discover many different properties of this bivariate generating function which demonstrate that the $\SL_2$-plethysm coefficients have a lot of structure: \begin{enumerate}[leftmargin=*] \item We show (see Theorem~\ref{th:semi-final}) that there exists a polynomial $p_\mu(z,q)\in\ZZ[q^\pm,z]$ such that $A_\mu(z,q) = \frac{p_\mu(z,q)}{d_w(z,q)}$, where $w=|\mu|$ and
+In this paper we show that $A_\mu(z,q)$ is a rational generating function.
+We do this by combining several results from Ehrhart theory and MacMahon's combinatory analysis.
+We aim to give a geometric account of each step of our derivation as properties of $A_\mu(z,q)$ suggest it is a geometric object (cf.~Conjecture~\ref{conj:Ehr} and Section~\ref{section.reciprocity}).
+Moreover, our results on $A_\mu(z, q)$ demonstrate that the $\SL_2$-plethysm coefficients possess hidden structures.
+Our main results are as follows. \begin{enumerate}[leftmargin=*, topsep=2ex, itemsep=2ex] \item We show (see Theorem~\ref{th:semi-final}) that there exists a polynomial $p_\mu(z,q)\in\ZZ[q^\pm,z]$ such that

-We conjecture a denominator with fewer terms (see Conjecture~\ref{conj.good denominator}). \item For $|\mu|\leqslant 5$, we compute $A_\mu(z,q)$ explicitly as a sum of positive terms (see Section~\ref{ss:GeneratingFunctions} and Appendix \ref{appendix.A}).
-This makes $A_\mu(z,q)$ the weighted generating function of the lattice points of a disjoint union of polytopes.
-In particular, this allows us to obtain a combinatorial interpretation for the associated $\SL_2$-plethysm coefficients.
-We believe these positive expansions should exist more generally. \begin{conjecture} The generating function $A_\mu(z,q)$ is a weighted generating function of lattice points of a disjoint union of convex rational half-open cones. \end{conjecture} \item We show that $A_\mu(z,q)$ satisfies a reciprocity theorem (see Theorem~\ref{thm:reciprocity}) that is reminiscent of ($q$-)Ehrhart reciprocity for half-open polytopes:
+We conjecture a denominator with fewer terms (see Conjecture~\ref{conj.good denominator}). \item For $|\mu|\leqslant 5$, we express $A_\mu(z,q)$ as a sum of \emph{positive} rational generating functions (see Section~\ref{ss:GeneratingFunctions} and Appendix~\ref{appendix.A}).
+This makes $A_\mu(z,q)$ the weighted generating function of the lattice points of a disjoint union of polytopes, which allows us to obtain a combinatorial interpretation of the associated $\SL_2$-plethysm coefficients.
+We believe these positive expansions should exist more generally; more precisely, we conjecture the following, which reflects the philosophy of Mulmuley's conjecture, but neither implies it nor is implied by it. \begin{conjecture} The generating function $A_\mu(z,q)$ is a weighted generating function of lattice points of a disjoint union of convex rational half-open cones. \end{conjecture}

+\item We show that $A_\mu(z,q)$ satisfies a reciprocity theorem (see Theorem~\ref{thm:reciprocity}) that is reminiscent of ($q$-)Ehrhart reciprocity for half-open polytopes:

 where $\mu'$ is the conjugate of $\mu$.
 This gives evidence for Conjecture~\ref{conj:Ehr}.